 What to expect in the first session

 This initial session is an opportunity to see how we can work together, your expectations and desired outcomes from therapy and any questions you may have for me.
-Offering you a safe online place to be seen and heard is my top priority.
+Offering you a safe space to be seen and heard is my top priority.

 Training, qualifications & experience

 I am a trained Psychosynthesis practitioner, holding a Masters equivalent (Level 7) Post-Graduate Diploma.

 Psychosynthesis is a style of counselling and psychotherapy; utilising a range of therapeutic approaches and techniques tailored to your needs.
 Additionally, I specialise in working with shame, family systemic work, exploring life meaning and purpose, and spiritual growth.

 I have 15 years' experience in business, so understand the pressures of the corporate world.
 I have also spent 10 years working with and supporting the lesbian, gay, bisexual, trans and queer community at prominent organisations including Terrence Higgins Trust, Switchboard, Albert Kennedy Trust and Diversity Role Models.